Today there’s much more to choosing a new garage door than buying the best-looking model for your budget.

 Shop garage doors for your project

-“Starting at entry level, a branded steel up-and-over door will cost in the region of £700 fitted,” says Chris Sidoli of Evander Garage Doors, who supply doors and provide a site survey and fitting service.
-“Then, sectional doors are likely to cost upwards of £1,300 fitted, with roller doors costing from £1,400 fitted.”
+A branded steel up-and-over door will cost in the region of £700 fitted, with sectional doors likely to cost upwards of £1,300 fitted, and roller doors costing from £1,400 fitted.

 “Double-skinned sectional doors offer a high-performing door, with superior insulative properties and good security,” argues David Newcombe of Hörmann.
 “The only thing you really need to consider with a sectional door is whether you can accommodate the tracks (which can be mounted overhead or side mounted).”

 ”Roller doors are another option and are perfect for garages where there is limited headroom or if you want to retain access to the roof,” says Simon Hipgrave of Garador.
 “The benefit of roller doors is their convenience — they roll up into a box of around 300mm in diameter, mounted above the opening.
 However, one of the biggest misconceptions is that this type of door offers an insulating product,” says David Newcombe.
-“The U value of a roller door is around 6W/m²K, compared to 1.3W/m²K for a double-skinned sectional door.
-This myth has perhaps arisen from the fact that they are made of 70-75mm laths with foam between, but the foam is designed to reduce noise during operation, not for insulative purposes.
+“The U value of a roller door is around 6W/m²K, compared to 1.3W/m²K for a double-skinned sectional door.”

 Timber doors are a good choice for period homes, especially for those properties where material options such as PVCu and steel would look unsympathetic.
 The downside of timber is that it requires maintenance, and a wood-effect GRP door can be an alternative for homeowners seeking the look without the maintenance.